 Selling a naked idea without anything to showcase is very hard.
 People need to imagine what you are offering them before they can confidently make a purchase decision.

-That’s why mockups are a fundamental tool for pre-selling any kind of software.
+That’s why mockups are a fundamental pre-sell strategy for your software.
 They are orders of magnitude easier to create than a working prototype while simultaneously being equally effective at visualizing the whole idea.

 UI/UX sketching apps like Sketch, Figma, or inVision are the perfect tools to show customers what you plan to build.
-You can quickly and easily create a clickable prototype.
+You can quickly and easily create a clickable prototype as part your SaaS presale.

 Once done, you can animate your prototype with an animation tool (even simply “Keynote”) to create a video demo of the product.